Purdue-CS193/lab-1-megsivakumar/index.md

 My favorite things about Purdue CS193 include
 - The TAs :)
 - How cool the instructor is
-- The importance and utility of the stuff we learn (they're legitimately useful)
+- The importance and utility of the stuff we learn (all of it is legitimately useful)
 - The computers are pretty cool too